RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/ROMs/arcade/2spicy.lindbergh/tmp
 ```

-Note that you may need to set the ELF/game file as executable or Lindbergh Loader will not be able to run it, such as this:
+Note that on Linux you may need to set the ELF/game file as executable or Lindbergh Loader will not be able to run it, such as this:
 ```
 chmod +x ~/ROMs/arcade/2spicy.lindbergh/disk0/elf/apacheM.elf
 ```

-Finally you may add a configuration file for each game.
-In there you can set things like fullscreen mode, resolution, controller mappings etc. This file needs to be named `lindbergh.conf`and it has to be placed in the same directory as the ELF/game file, for example:
+Finally you could add a configuration file for each game.
+In there you can set things like fullscreen mode, resolution, controller mappings etc. For Lindbergh Loader this file needs to be named `lindbergh.conf`and it has to be placed in the same directory as the ELF/game file, for example:
 ```
 ~/ROMs/arcade/2spicy.lindbergh/disk0/elf/lindbergh.conf
 ```